CURRENT HOURS: Programs by reservation November-April

 ThemeActivity Highlights

-Tuesday1870s to 1900sVisit Print Shop, Flynn Mansion, and General Store; play parlor games, shop at Museum Store
+Tuesday1870s to 1900sVisit Print Shop, Flynn Mansion, and General Store; play parlor games; shop at Museum Store

-WednesdayLeisureVisit Millinery and make a hat, learn archery, visit Flynn Mansion
+WednesdayVictorian LeisureVisit Millinery and make a patriotic hat, learn archery, learn to give a tour at Flynn Mansion

 ThursdayPlanning a Victorian PartyMake food for Garden Party, create paper lanterns, learn calligraphy